Former Mumbai Police chief Param Bir Singh suspended

 Singh has been suspended reportedly for “irregularities and lapses”, an unidentified official told PTI.

 Singh had been serving as the director-general of the Maharashtra Home Guard since March.
+He had not shown up to duty for the last six months.
 His suspension was cleared by Chief Minister Uddhav Thackery, who returned to his office after three weeks following a spinal surgery.

+During the period of suspension, Singh would be paid subsistence allowance, dearness allowance and other allowances as permitted under Rule 4 of All India Services (Discipline and Appeal) Rules, 1969, only when he proves that he is not employed or running a business elsewhere.

+He is also barred from leaving his headquarters without permission from the state director general of police.

 Singh has been facing several extortion cases in Maharashtra.
 The Thane Police have also filed five first information reports against Singh for violating the Scheduled Caste and Schedule Tribe (Atrocities Prevention) Act, the Civil Rights Protection Act and the Maharashtra Police Act.